-It was in that moment that Jream realized the most valuable lesson of her life.
+It was at that moment that Jream realized the most valuable lesson of her life.
 That family should always be the most important people in your life.
 Friends will come and go, but family will always be there.
-She was so sorry to see her Grandma leave so soon, but understood she was in a much better place.
+She was so sorry to see her Grandma leave so soon but understood she was in a much better place.

 Grandma Bea was certainly gone to soon but her memories and recipes still live on just like those of all Grandma’s out there.